SalishSeaCast/SalishSeaNowcast/docs/deployment/orcinus.rst

 Build XIOS-2
 ============

-Symlink the XIOS-2 build configuration files for :kbd:`orcinus` from the :file:`XIOS-ARCH` repo clone into the :file:`XIOS-2/arch/` directory:
+Symlink the XIOS-2 build configuration files for ``orcinus`` from the :file:`XIOS-ARCH` repo clone into the :file:`XIOS-2/arch/` directory:

 .. code-block:: bash